BIOCORE 181 — BECOMING A SCIENTIST: DOING BIOLOGY RESEARCH

 BIOCORE 401 — PEER MENTORING

-BIOCORE 485 — ORGANISMAL BIOLOGY
+BIOCORE 485 — PRINCIPLES OF PHYSIOLOGY

-Physiology course that considers how plants and animals interact with their environments to survive, obtain nutrients, exchange gases, and reproduce, also how the complex systems of neural and endocrine regulation in animals and hormonal and environmental regulation in plants allow cells and organs to communicate.
+Study the physiology of and consider how plants and animals interact with their environments to survive, obtain nutrients, exchange gases, and reproduce, also how the complex systems of neural and endocrine regulation in animals and hormonal and environmental regulation in plants allow cells and organs to communicate.

-BIOCORE 486 — ORGANISMAL BIOLOGY LABORATORY
+BIOCORE 486 — PRINCIPLES OF PHYSIOLOGY LABORATORY

 BIOCORE 587 — BIOLOGICAL INTERACTIONS